JereKuusela/valheim-infinity_hammer/publish/README.md

 If "Overwrite health" is enabled, objects have a specified health (including creatures).
 For minerocks, the health is applied to the individual parts (the outer shell stays at 1 health).
 Repairing can be used to modify the shell health if needed.

 "Copy state" only applies when selecting existing objects since structures from the build menu are stateless.
 However the creator ID is always set based on the "No creator" setting, even for non-standard structures.

+"No creator" is currently quite pointless since most structures ignore the value and will get targeted by the enemies regardless of the value.
+But maybe someone can find some use for it.

 Locations (Points of Interest) can also be copied.
 However only static parts are included in the actual location.
 For example in the start temple, each boss stone is a separate object and can be copied separately if needed.